 Eshkol National Park, National park in Southern District, Israel

-The park grounds contain archaeological finds from multiple periods, including settlement layers from the Middle Bronze Age through the Hellenistic era.
-These discoveries reveal a long history of human presence in the region.
+The grounds have yielded archaeological finds from several periods, including settlement layers from the Middle Bronze Age through the Hellenistic era.
+This long sequence of occupation shows that people have been drawn to this water source for thousands of years.

 The name honors Levi Eshkol, an influential Israeli Prime Minister.
 Visitors today experience the feeling of an oasis shaped by the natural spring water flowing through the landscape.